iTwin/viewer/packages/modules/web-viewer-react/README.md

 ## Blank Viewer

-For cases where you would prefer to use a [Blank iModelConnection](https://www.itwinjs.org/learning/frontend/blankconnection/), you should use the Viewer React component.
+For cases where you would prefer to use a [Blank iModelConnection](https://www.itwinjs.org/learning/frontend/blankconnection/), you should supply the `blankConnection` prop to the Viewer React component.

 ```javascript
 import React, { useState, useEffect } from "react";